EMERGENCY LIFE SAVER COURSE

-Our course is designed for everyone.
+Our course is designed for EVERYONE.

 Whether you are an experienced medical provider, or someone with absolutely no prior knowledge on emergency medicine – This course is for you.

-- Tactical Combat Casualty Care protocols and skillets.
+Tactical Combat Casualty Care protocols and skillset

 - Prepare yourself to identify, assess, and provide life saving treatment.